Alexon13/Orpheus/README.txt

 - *CollisionSystem.h*: Detects and handles collisions between entities.
 - *DebugSystem.h*: Renders debug information such as collision boxes and vectors.
 - *RenderingSystem.h*: Manages the rendering of entities.
+- *SpawningSystem.h*: Manages the spawning of entities with different components.

 ---